rebeccauliasz/web-multimedia/content/slides/2019-09-16/_index.md

 background-image: url(seo-2078785_1920.png)

 ---
+class: compact
 # What is responsive design?

-* A web design strategy that strives to optimize the viewing experience across a range of devices, from desktop computers to tablets to mobile phones and smart watches.
+* A web design strategy that strives to optimize the viewing experience across a range of devices, from desktop computers to tablets to mobile phones and smart watches.<br><br>
-* What does "optimize" mean?
+* What does "optimize" mean?<br><br>
-    * Reading (font sized properly for device; optimal line lengths)
+    * For _reading_: font sized properly for device; optimal line length; minimal scrolling/panning/zooming
+    * For _mobile data_:  Images properly sized and scaled  (e.g. don't need a 20MP image for a mobile device screen); minimize bandwidth use
+    * For _interaction_: properly sized buttons and accessible form elements

 ---